haydenhuntley/wrangling-final-project/README.md

 - `project_checkin_data.csv`: Combined and cleaned dataset for modeling
 - `tesla&market_returns.csv`: Daily returns for TSLA and the S&P 500
 - `TSLA.csv`: Raw Tesla stock price data

-- `README.md`: Documentation of project structure and purpose
+- `README.md`: Describing what data came from each source

 ## Data Sources